TECHNICAL COMMISSION 5 - CONCRETE

 - Hydrophobing of concrete

 General Assemblies of the technical commissions are not only an optimal platform for networking, but also offer all interested parties the opportunity to help shape the future activities of the Unit.
 In addition, important information from the WTA and on the work of the individual working groups is passed on in the course of the unit meetings.

-The last general meeting took place on 24 June 2019 at the HafenCity Universität Hamburg (HCU) .
+The last general meeting took place on 9 June 2022 at the TU Delft/NL (hybrid) .
 For the members of the WTA Concrete Division, the current minutes will be available in future in the members' area.

 The WTA Concrete Division regularly conducts seminars, colloquia and other training events with various partners (TAE, EIPOS, colleges and universities, etc.).

-An overview of the lectures of the last event (6th WTA Colloquium Concrete Maintenance in Hamburg) can be found on the event site.
+An overview of the presentations of the last event (7th WTA Colloquium Concrete Maintenance in Delft/NL) can be found on the event page.